 The oldest Portuguese restaurant in the Boston area, Casa Portugal has been serving authentic dishes since 1976.
 Specializing in meat and seafood, it has fresh clams, fried steak, and grilled squid.
 The portions are large, and the traditional Portuguese fries served with most entrées are crispy and delicious.
 An extensive wine list complements the menu.

 Christina’s Homemade Ice Cream

 1255 Cambridge St.

-For a sweet finish, swing by Christina’s and choose from dozens of varieties, all made from scratch.
-While the chocolate and vanilla are popular, the real draw are the uncommon flavors, like adzuki bean, ginger molasses, and the staple: green tea.
-Seasonal offerings such as fresh rose and fresh mint help beat the summer heat, while eggnog and peppermint stick are wintertime favorites.
-The shop also offers a rotating list of seasonal sorbets.
+For a sweet treat, swing by Christina’s, where you can choose from dozens of varieties, all made from scratch.
+While the chocolate and vanilla are popular, the real draws are the uncommon flavors, like burnt sugar, adzuki bean, ginger molasses, and Mexican chocolate.
+Seasonal offerings, such as fresh rose and fresh mint, help beat the summer heat, while eggnog and peppermint stick are wintertime favorites.
+The shop also offers a rotating list of seasonal sorbets and vegan options.

 1271 Cambridge St.

-You’ll find this place, which carries exotic flavors from around the world, just down the block from Christina’s Homemade Ice Cream.
+Located just down the block from Christina’s Homemade Ice Cream—and run by the same owner, Ray Ford—the shop carries exotic flavors from around the world.
 A whiff of the more than 250 spices and seasonings will bring out the inner chef in even the most reluctant cook.
 Walls are lined with exotic seasonings, including grains of paradise, black cardamom, and rare Galangal spices.
 Check out the dried chilies, including the ají amarillo from Peru and the Indian ghost chili—reputedly the hottest chili in the world.
 The prices are reasonable and the staff extremely knowledgeable.